-If you are looking for Kirkwood on California map, the resort is quite isolated in the Sierra Nevada mountains.
+If you are looking for Kirkwood on the California map, the resort is quite isolated in the Sierra Nevada mountains.
 The resort is 182 miles from San Francisco, about a 3h30 drive though this usually takes longer on Friday evenings.

-You can either plan for an early drive and a long day, which we did for many years.
+You can either plan for an early drive or a long day, which we did for many years.
 Or you can let someone do the driving and enjoy your long day without fearing the trip, especially the tiresome return.

 Bay Area Ski Bus

 How so might you ask?
-Well, we used one of the Bay Area ski bus and loved it!
-We knew of these coaches for years, but for some reasons, failed to try them.
+Well, we used one of the Bay Area ski buses and loved it!
+We knew of these coaches for years, but for some reason, failed to try them.
 I guess we were also a more significant group of snow lovers, but many of our friends now have kids and other interests and are less inclined to hit the road on a bright Saturday morning.

 Anyhow, we tried for the first time last year, and we were sold.
-We used Bay Area Ski Bus both time and liked their services.
+We used Bay Area Ski Bus both times and liked their services.
 Not trying to sell anything here, just sharing a good tip.
-They organize trips almost daily in the season, to different ski resorts, and for different types of customers – teens, family, or adult only.
+They organize trips almost daily in the season, to different ski resorts, and for different types of customers – teens, family, or adults only.
 They offer different picking up locations (one conveniently at Rockridge Bart, close to where we live in Oakland).
 Tickets include some breakfast, an end-of-day barbeque, and storage for your day stuff while you are on the mountain.
 They can also provide ski lifts at a very reasonable price.
-Anyhow, we liked them, found the tickets to be relatively cost-effective (think gas, mileage, stress and potentially bad weather vs. sleeping on the bus) – we will try again!
+Anyhow, we liked them, found the tickets to be relatively cost-effective (think gas, mileage, stress, and potentially bad weather vs. sleeping on the bus) – we will try again!

 Even during the most severe drought years that California experienced, and even with less than ideal conditions, Kirkwood Ski Resort was still the best option for snowboarding in the region.
 Kirkwood Resort weather report is usually the best of all the other resorts.
 You can also check the Kirkwood ski resort webcam to monitor different sections of the mountains during the winter season.

 Looking for exciting winter adventures?
-Check our Husky dog led and tundra camping trip in the Canada Arctic!
+Check our Husky dog-led and tundra camping trip in the Canada Arctic!